Meta Price Down 19.5% This Week (MTA)

-Meta (CURRENCY:MTA) traded 11% higher against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on August 17th.
-One Meta coin can currently be purchased for about $2.75 or 0.00004704 BTC on exchanges.
-During the last week, Meta has traded 19.5% lower against the U.S. dollar.
-Meta has a total market capitalization of $47.61 million and $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
+Meta (CURRENCY:MTA) traded 11% higher against the dollar during the one day period ending at 17:00 PM E.T. on August 23rd.
+One Meta coin can currently be bought for approximately $2.75 or 0.00004704 BTC on exchanges.
+Meta has a total market cap of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last day.
+During the last week, Meta has traded 19.5% lower against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.